Essux/ProductCast/README.md

 # ProductCast

-A spanish web application for forecasting product demand based on time series analysis models.
+A web application for forecasting product demand based on time series analysis models.
+(Only available in spanish)

 ## How to run